 Be patient, since it may take several weeks to see results.

 When in doubt, always consult your vet, but I will add that many vets are still on the vegetable oil bandwagon and therefore won’t recommend it.

-My standard advice is to start small (work up to 1/8 cup twice daily).
+My standard advice is to start small (and slowly work up to 1/8 cup twice daily).

 I hope this is helpful.
 Thank you for all the wonderful feedback.